- Rent Control / Increase Limitations. Utah state landlords can raise rent only after the lease has ended.

 Laws Regarding Late Fees

 Utah has no legislation regulating late fees.
-However, late fees should be covered in the written lease.
+However, late fees should be written in the lease.

 Laws Regarding Bounced Check fees

-In Utah, a landlord may add a $20 fee when a tenant’s payment is returned for insufficient funds.
+In Utah, a landlord may add a $20 fee when a check has insufficient funds.
 If the tenant fails to pay the amount of the check and the $20 fee within 15 days of receiving notice requesting such payment, the landlord may add collection costs of up to $35 to the outstanding charges.
-It the check and fees are not paid within 30 days of notice, civil action may be brought against the tenant (Utah Statute 7-15-2).
+If the check and fees are not paid within 30 days of notice, a landlord can begin a civil action lawsuit.
+(Utah Statute 7-15-2)

 Cities in the State With Rent Control